dotnet/dotNext/docs/features/cluster/aspnetcore.md

 ```

 # Messaging
 .NEXT extension for ASP.NET Core supports messaging beween nodes through HTTP out-of-the-box.
 However, the infrastructure don't know how to handle custom messages.
-Therefore, if you want to utilize this functionality then you need to implement [IInputChannel](../../api/DotNext.Net.Cluster.Messaging.IInputChannel.yml) interface.
+Therefore, if you want to utilize this functionality then you need to implement [IInputChannel](xref:DotNext.Net.Cluster.Messaging.IInputChannel) interface.

 Messaging inside of cluster supports redirection to the leader as well as for external client.
-But this mechanism implemented differently and exposed as `IInputChannel` interface via [IMessageBus.LeaderRouter](../../api/DotNext.Net.Cluster.Messaging.IMessageBus.yml) property.
+But this mechanism implemented differently and exposed as `IInputChannel` interface via `LeaderRouter` property of [IMessageBus](xref:DotNext.Net.Cluster.Messaging.IMessageBus) interface.

 # Replication
 Raft algorithm requires additional persistent state in order to basic audit trail.
-This state is represented by [IPersistentState](../../api/DotNext.Net.Cluster.Consensus.Raft.IPersistentState.yml) interface.
-By default, it is implemented as [in-memory storage](https://sakno.github.io/dotNext/api/DotNext.Net.Cluster.Consensus.Raft.InMemoryAuditTrail.html) which is suitable only for applications that doesn't have replicated state.
-If your application has it then use [PersistentState](../../api/DotNext.Net.Cluster.Consensus.Raft.PersistentState.yml) class or implement this interface manually and use reliable storage such as disk.
-The implementation can be injected explicitly via `AuditTrail` property of [IRaftCluster](../../api/DotNext.Net.Cluster.Consensus.Raft.IRaftCluster.yml) interface or implicitly via Dependency Injection.
-The explicit should be done inside of the user-defined implementation of [IClusterMemberLifetime](../../api/DotNext.Net.Cluster.Consensus.Raft.IClusterMemberLifetime.yml) interface registered as a singleton service in ASP.NET Core application.
-The implicit injection requires registration of singleton service which implements [IPersistentState](../../api/DotNext.Net.Cluster.Consensus.Raft.IPersistentState.yml) interface.
+This state is represented by [IPersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.IPersistentState) interface.
+By default, it is implemented as [ConsensusOnlyState](xref:DotNext.Net.Cluster.Consensus.Raft.ConsensusOnlyState) which is suitable only for applications that doesn't have replicated state.
+If your application has it then use [PersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.PersistentState) class or implement this interface manually and use reliable storage such as disk.
+The implementation can be injected explicitly via `AuditTrail` property of [IRaftCluster](xref:DotNext.Net.Cluster.Consensus.Raft.IRaftCluster) interface or implicitly via Dependency Injection.
+The explicit should be done inside of the user-defined implementation of [IClusterMemberLifetime](xref:DotNext.Net.Cluster.Consensus.Raft.IClusterMemberLifetime) interface registered as a singleton service in ASP.NET Core application.
+The implicit injection requires registration of singleton service which implements [IPersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.IPersistentState) interface.

 ## Reliable State
 Information about reliable persistent state which uses disk for storing write ahead log located in the separated [article](./wal.md).
 However, its usage turns your microservice into stateful service because its state persisted on disk.
 Consider this fact if you are using containerization technologies such as Docker or LXC.

 # Metrics
-It is possible to measure runtime metrics of Raft node internals using [HttpMetricsCollector](https://sakno.github.io/dotNext/api/DotNext.Net.Cluster.Consensus.Raft.Http.HttpMetricsCollector.html) class.
+It is possible to measure runtime metrics of Raft node internals using [HttpMetricsCollector](xref:DotNext.Net.Cluster.Consensus.Raft.Http.HttpMetricsCollector) class.
 The reporting mechanism is agnostic to the underlying metrics delivery library such as [AppMetrics](https://github.com/AppMetrics/AppMetrics).

 The class contains methods that are called automatically.
 You can override them and implement necessary reporting logic.
 By default, these methods do nothing.

 The metrics collector should be registered as singleton service using Dependency Injection.
-However, the type of the service used for registration should of [MetricsCollector](https://sakno.github.io/dotNext/api/DotNext.Net.Cluster.Consensus.Raft.MetricsCollector.html) type.
+However, the type of the service used for registration should of [MetricsCollector](xref:DotNext.Net.Cluster.Consensus.Raft.MetricsCollector) type.

 ```csharp
 using DotNext.Net.Cluster.Consensus.Raft;